 Each site will host training workshops, tours, and tasting events.
 This project is funded in part by the Government of Canada through Agriculture and Agri-Food Canada’s Canadian Agricultural Strategic Priorities Program (CASPP), a $50.3 million, five-year investment to help the agricultural sector adapt and remain competitive.

-Ontario’s demonstration gardens are sites for exploring and showcasing 80 different crop varieties of vegetable and potato best suited for regional seed production, growing 80 different crop varieties for conservation in partnership with Seeds of Diversity, and trialling okra, red pepper varieties, and carrot varieties in collaboration with farmers across the province.
+Ontario’s demonstration gardens are sites for exploring and showcasing 80 different crop varieties of vegetable and potato best suited for regional seed production, growing varieties for conservation in partnership with Seeds of Diversity, and trialling okra, red pepper varieties, and carrot varieties in collaboration with farmers across the province.
 At Ontario’s heritage grains demonstration site, you can observe and explore unique varieties of regionally-adapted wheat, rye, oats and barley.